delabassee/java-lab/lab3-helidon.md

 ![](./images/lab3-1.png " ")

-Quicky check the newly generated project (`tree -C myproject`), you can notice it is a Maven project:
+If you check the newly generated project (`tree -C myproject`), you will notice it is a Maven project:
 * there is `pom.xml`,
 * sources are located in `src/main/java/mypackage`,
-* tests are located in `src/test/java/mypackage`.
+* tests are located in `src/test/java/mypackage`, etc.

 ![](./images/lab3-2.png " ")

 ## Build and test the Helidon project

-You can build the project using the `mvn package` command in the `myproject` directory.
+You can build the Helidon project using the `mvn package` command in the `myproject` directory.

 ![](./images/lab3-3.png " ")